howtoscalenn/howtoscalenn.github.io/index.md

 Inspired by [Rethinking Conventional Wisdom in Machine Learning: From Generalization to Scaling](https://arxiv.org/abs/2409.15156).
 In conventional regime, small bsz and lr at [Edge of Stability (EoS)](https://arxiv.org/abs/2103.00065) is known as good choice, but it does not seem to fit in large scale training and overparameterized regime.
-So, i recommed you to doubt conventional wisdom when scaling up NN.
+So, i'd like to recommed you to doubt conventional wisdom when scaling up NN.

 ![conventional_wisdom_lr](/assets/img/how_to_scale_cheatsheet/conventional_wisdom_lr.png){: width="100%"}
+*Fig. lr at EoS is not optimal in Large Scale Regime*

 ![conventional_wisdom_bsz](/assets/img/how_to_scale_cheatsheet/conventional_wisdom_bsz.png){: width="100%"}
+*Fig. smaller batch size is not optimal in Large Scale Regime*

 ## <mark style='background-color: #fff5b1'> Outro </mark> {#outro}